The ITS-Davis family at our traditional year-end BBQ, in June 2018, outside our offices at UC Davis West Village.

-The Institute of Transportation Studies at UC Davis (ITS-Davis) is the leading university center in the world on sustainable transportation.
-It is home to more than 60 affiliated faculty and researchers, 120 graduate students, and a budget of $12 million.
-While our principal focus is research, we also emphasize education and outreach.
+The Institute of Transportation Studies at UC Davis (ITS-Davis) is the leading university center in the world on sustainable transportation, hosting the National Center on Sustainable Transportation since 2013 (awarded by the U.S. Department of Transportation) and managing large research initiatives on energy, environmental, and social issues.
+It is home to more than 60 affiliated faculty and researchers, and more than 120 graduate students, and, with its affiliated centers, a budget of $20 million.
+We have a strong commitment not just to research, but interdisciplinary education and engagement with government, industry, and non-governmental organizations.

-We are partnering with government, industry and non-governmental organizations to inform policy making and business decisions, and advance public discourse on key transportation, energy and environmental issues.
-The Institute is focused on issues important to society.
+We are committed to putting our cutting-edge research to good use—to informing policy making and business decisions, and advancing public discourse on key transportation, energy and environmental issues.
+ITS-Davis is focused on issues important to society.

-To serve the needs of society by organizing and conducting multidisciplinary research on emerging and important transportation issues, disseminating this research through conferences and scholarly publications, and enhancing the quality and breadth of transportation education.
+To serve the needs of society by organizing and conducting multidisciplinary research on emerging and important transportation issues, informing government and industry decision making by disseminating this research through conferences, scholarly publications, webinars, and policy briefs—and training the next generation of transportation leaders and experts.